 - a low blood oxygen level during the test

 - have trouble breathing

 Very rare but potentially life-threatening risks of bronchoscopy include heart attack and lung collapse.
-A collapsed lung can be due to a pneumothorax or the escape of air into the lining of the lung causing pressure on the lung.
-This results from a puncture of the lung during the procedure and is more common with a rigid bronchoscope than with a flexible fiberoptic scope.
-If air collects around your lungs during the procedure (which could cause lung collapse), your doctor can use a chest tube to remove it.
+A collapsed lung can be due to a pneumothorax, or increased pressure on your lung due to the escape of air into the lining of your lung.
+This results from a puncture of the lung during the procedure and is more common with a rigid bronchoscope than with a flexible fiber-optic scope.
+If air collects around your lung during the procedure, your doctor can use a chest tube to remove the collected air.

-The bronchoscopy test is relatively quick, lasting about 30 minutes.
-Because you will be sedated, you will rest at the hospital for a couple of hours until you feel more awake and the numbness in your throat wears off.
+A bronchoscopy is relatively quick, lasting about 30 minutes.
+Because you’ll be sedated, you’ll rest at the hospital for a couple of hours until you feel more awake and the numbness in your throat wears off.
 Your breathing and blood pressure will be monitored during your recovery.

 You won’t be able to eat or drink anything until your throat is no longer numb.
 This can take one to two hours.
 Your throat might feel sore or scratchy for a couple of days, and you might be hoarse.
-This is normal, usually of short duration, and resolves without treatment..
-Contact your doctor, however, if you:
+This is normal.
+It usually doesn’t last for a long time and goes away without medication or treatment.